TPRPT/VR_Lab/Project description.md

 # Training scenario

 ## Title:
-Space Adventure
+[Title]

 ## Target audience:
-Gamers who are interested in space exploration and adventure
+Gamers who want to experience VR motorcycle driving

 ## What is the project? (short sentence):
-[Describe your project in a short sentence, an elevator pitch] The user needs to avoid enemies and transport something with their spaceship or travel to another planet.
+Deliver the pizza on time, without problems

 ## Mechanics or Objectives:
 [what the player should be able to do inside the application?]
-1. Thing A
+1. Driving motorcycle
-2. Thing B
+2. Mini-game

 ## Success criteria:
 [what the user needs to do to win?]
-- Success 1
+- Deliverying pizza on time
-- Success 2
+- Solve the problems while delivering pizza

 ## Failure criteria
 Success criteria (what the user needs to do to win):
 [what would be a failure?]
-- Failure 1
+- Time Out
-- Failure 2
+- Damaged Pizza

 ## Scene description
 ### Where?